farahkarim/OnDemandFactorizationAndSemantificationV4/README.md

 2. Add jar files of CustomizedCSPARQL-engine-OnDFS to the project

-3. Start the Node-Red flow by clicking on the insert record node
+3. Add the path to the downloaded sample data in Read a file node.
+Start the Node-Red flow by clicking on the insert record node

 4. Run the Server class in OnDemandFactorizationAndSemantificationV4